 Although corticosteroids can help increase the risk of developing diabetes, they can play a key role in keeping inflammation at bay.
 This is much easier to do before you develop diabetes than it is afterward.

-Methotrexate and hydroxychloroquine have been shown to control inflammation and lower the chances of developing diabetes for many people.
-If these medications don’t work for you, another biologic or disease-modifying antirheumatic drug might help, as may a TNF inhibitor, like Remicade (infliximab).
+Methotrexate and hydroxychloroquine (Plaquenil) have been shown to control inflammation and lower the chances of developing diabetes for many people.
+If these medications don’t work for you, another biologic or disease-modifying antirheumatic drug might help, as may a TNF inhibitor, like infliximab (Remicade).
 Your rheumatologist can help you determine which medications will work best for your situation.

 One of the best ways to avoid developing type 2 diabetes and manage the condition if you already have it is to take care of your body.
 For example, you can adopt a variety of lifestyle changes.